simonazy/simonazy/README.md

 - ⚡ Fun fact: ...
 -->

-- 👯  I'm passionate about data analytics & visualization, and ML applications.
+- 👯  I'm interested in data analytics & visualization, and ML applications.
 - 🔭  I’m good at data wragling and modeling with Python and SQL.
 - 👯  I'm passionate about solving buiness problems with data-driven insights.
 - 🌱  I'm currently learning Spark, BigQuery and Big data management.